sumnerboy12/mqtt-gpio-monitor/README.md

 If just using the raw GPIO pins then the RPi.GPIO module should be installed as part of Raspbian.

-You will also need an MQTT broker, in this case Paho.
+You will also need an MQTT client, in this case [Paho](https://pypi.python.org/pypi/paho-mqtt/0.9).
 To install;

     sudo pip install paho-mqtt